stefanspringer1/Pipeline/README.md

 [^1]: One can remove the term “convention” entirely from the description and say that the processing is controlled by calls to the `effectuate` and `force` methods with unique identifiers, which implements a process management.
 The conventions are used for clarity and are not decisive from a conceptual point of view.

 This documentation contains some motivation.
 For a quick start, there is a tutorial below.
-For more details, you might look at the conventions (between horizontal rules) given further below and look at some code samples.
-A complete example is given as [SwiftWorkflowExampleProgram](https://github.com/stefanspringer1/SwiftWorkflowExampleProgram), using some steps defined in the library [SwiftWorkflowExampleLibrary](https://github.com/stefanspringer1/SwiftWorkflowExampleLibrary).
-The common data format being read at each “entry point” (job) in that example (which could be e.g. an XML document in other cases) is defined in [SwiftWorkflowExampleData](https://github.com/stefanspringer1/SwiftWorkflowExampleData).
-Code from that example (maybe in modified form) is used below.
+For more details, you might look at the conventions (between horizontal rules) given further below and look at some code samples from the contained tests.

 [WorkflowInVapor](https://github.com/stefanspringer1/WorkflowInVapor) is a simple [Vapor](https://vapor.codes) app using a workflow.